 My dear husband travels often for business, usually flying out several times a month.
 He has been doing this for years and I’m used to it.
 It’s not a hardship for me, although it was more challenging when we had small children.
 I was thinking about this recently and realized that it would indeed be very stressful for me if I had any doubt whatsoever about my husband’s trustworthiness.
 If I did not trust him, his frequent absences would cause me great anxiety.

-If I wasn’t sure what he was doing while away on a trip, I might expend energy calling him unexpectedly or checking up on him in other ways.
+So if I wasn’t sure what he was doing while away on a trip, I might expend energy calling him unexpectedly or checking up on him in other ways.
 If I wasn’t confident in his love and care for me, I would worry when he occasionally failed to call.
 I might wonder what he was doing or who he was with.
 It would turn the inconvenience (of having him away) into a great trial.

 What makes all the difference?
 My trust in him.